Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Evaluation Model

 \section{Evaluation Model}

 Due to the complexity of benchmark evaluation, we hope to automate the evaluation of this task by training an evaluation model $f_{\theta}$.
-For each question $Q_i$, the ground truth answer $A_i$ and an corresponding answer $B_i$ to be evaluated are provided to constitute an input sample $X_i=T_{eval}(Q_i,A_i,B_i)$, where $T_{eval}(\cdot)$ is a specially designed prompt template for answer evaluation.
-For each $X_i$, the label $Y_i=T_{res}(y_i,R_i)$ is constructed by the result ($y_i\in\{\text{`wrong'},\text{`correct'}\}$) and the reason $R_i$, where $T_{res}(\cdot)$ is the prompt template for result analysis.
-To train the evaluation model, our objective is to learn the conditional probability distribution between $X_i$ and $Y_i$, i.e., $P(Y_i|X_i;\theta)$.
+For each question $Q_i$, the ground truth answer $A_i$ and an corresponding answer $B_i$ to be evaluated are provided to constitute an input $X_i=T_{eval}(Q_i,A_i,B_i)$, where $T_{eval}(\cdot)$ is a prompt template for answer evaluation.
+For each $X_i$, the label $Y_i=T_{res}(y_i,R_i)$ is constructed by the result ($y_i\in\{wrong,correct\}$) and the reason $R_i$, where $T_{res}(\cdot)$ is the prompt template for result analysis.
+To train the evaluation model, our objective is to learn the probability distribution of $Y_i$ conditioned on $X_i$, i.e., $P(Y_i|X_i;\theta)$.
 And the loss function can be defined as:

-To obtain the training data, four types of potential wrong answers are synthesized by changing GT answer items, including shuffled answer items (GT answer items with shuffled order), missing answer items (GT answer items with random missing), redundant answer items (GT answer items and random redundant items), and incorrect answer items (random missing items and random redundant items coexist).
+To obtain the training data, four types of potential wrong answers are synthesized by changing GT answer items, including shuffled answer items (shuffled GT answer items), missing answer items (GT answer items with random missing items), redundant answer items (GT answer items and random redundant items), and incorrect answer items (random missing items and random redundant items coexist).
 For the last three groups of answers, we uniformly consider them as wrong answers.
 For the first group of answer with only shuffled items, if the question does not require the answer items to be output in specific order, it will be treated as correct answers; otherwise, it will be treated as an wrong answers.
-Moreover, for chronological and logical sequential needles in answer items, we have designed two distinct evaluation prompt templates, respectively, to prevent the evaluation model from conflating on evaluating the two types of sequential answer items.